ZeterMordio/que/README.md

 ### Typical workflow

-1. Open your QueUp playlist and click **Copy tracklist to clipboard**
+1. Copy the playlist URL to clipboard
 2. In your terminal, run: `que`
 3. Tracks already in your library are skipped.
 New tracks are downloaded and added to Apple Music.